tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/lab3-setup-a-fleet/setup-a-fleet.md

   ![image of download management agent software](/../images/download-management-agent-software-os.png)

   Click **Done** once both files have been downloaded.
+They will be used in the next lab.

 You may now **proceed to the next lab.**

 ## Want to Learn More?

-You may proceed to the next lab for installing management agent on your host and JMS Agent Plugin.

-Refer to the [Fleet Management](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-management.html) section of the JMS documentation for more details.
+* Refer to the [Fleet Management](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-management.html) section of the JMS documentation for more details.

-Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.
+* Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.

-If the problem still persists or if the problem you are facing is not listed, please refer to the [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) section or you may open a a support service request using the **Help** menu in the OCI console.
+* If the problem still persists or if the problem you are facing is not listed, please refer to the [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) section or you may open a a support service request using the **Help** menu in the OCI console.

 ## Acknowledgements
 * **Author** - Esther Neoh, Java Management Service